duriantaco/neutrix/docs/tutorials/shopping-cart.md

 }
 ```

-2. When we create the store with persist: true, Spyn automatically handles saving our cart data to localStorage - so if someone refreshes their browser, they won't lose their cart items.
+2. When we create the store with persist: true, neutrix automatically handles saving our cart data to localStorage - so if someone refreshes their browser, they won't lose their cart items.

 ```
 // Sample products data